-▶手順 3.1.
 To be able to access a DB2 table with a Natural program

-- 1 Use the Natural Tools for DB2 to define a DB2 table. - 2 Use Predict or the SQL Services function of the Natural SYSDDM utility to create a Natural DDM of the defined DB2 table. - 3 Once you have defined a DDM for a DB2 table, you can access the data stored in this table by using a Natural program.
+- 1 Use the Natural Tools for DB2 to define a DB2 table. - Use Predict or the SQL Services function of the Natural SYSDDM utility to create a Natural DDM of the defined DB2 table. - 3 Once you have defined a DDM for a DB2 table, you can access the data stored in this table by using a Natural program.

-The Natural interface to DB2 translates the statements of a Natural program into SQL statements.
+Natural for DB2 translates the statements of a Natural program into SQL statements.